My Philosophy and Approach to Medications

 • Medications are designed to treat "disorders".
 Therapy is designed to treat people.
 People have complex problems, individualized beliefs, and powerful motivating factors that differ from one context to the next.
 Therapy is designed to address all of these factors in a highly specific and flexible manner that antidepressants can never hope to compete with.
 While therapy also cannot treat the biological cause of Depression/Anxiety, it's heaps better at figuring out the logical, reasonable sequence of actions, effects, events, emotions, and perceptions that lead you into it.
 If you can understand why, then you will also understand how to resolve your Depression/Anxiety.

 • The main philosophy of therapy is to confront, understand, and accept the symptoms in Depression/Anxiety.
-This philosophy is the complete opposite of medications.
+This philosophy is the complete opposite of antidepressants.
 The philosophy of antidepressants is concealment and ignorance of your symptoms.
 In my experience, those who rely on antidepressants while in therapy tend to get stuck, get worse, or take a very long time to recover (if they recover at all) compared to those who did not rely on antidepressants.

 Antipsychotics and Mood Stabilizers